fabric/fabric/sites/docs/concepts/networking.rst

 If Fabric detects an applicable ``ProxyCommand`` directive in a loaded SSH config file, it will be used automatically.

 ..
-TODO:: expand this when 'in-memory' ssh_config manipulation becomes a thing
+TODO: expand this when 'in-memory' ssh_config manipulation becomes a thing

 Additional concerns
 -------------------